-My wife, Leslie, and I have lived in Millcreek for 29 years.
+My wife, Leslie and I have lived in Millcreek for more than 30 years.
 Our two daughters, Liz and Jill, both graduated from Eastwood Elementary, Churchill Jr. High, and then Skyline High School.

 With your help, I want to continue to serve our residents as Mayor of the City of Millcreek.